About Candida Overgrowth or Yeast Overgrowth

 - Recreational drugs

-Once an imbalance occurs, yeast continues to multiply as it is fed by any type of sugar such as the sugar found in alcohol, desserts, white flour, and dairy products.
+Once an imbalance occurs, the yeast continues to multiply as it is fed by any type of sugar such as the sugar found in alcohol, desserts, white flour, and dairy products.
 The fungus (candida) doesn’t care whether the increased sugar in your body is from eating a candy bar or having an episode of extreme sugar – it will use the sugar as fuel to reproduce itself.
 The fungus (candida) doesn’t care whether the increased sugar in your body is from eating a Snickers or from an episode of extreme stress – it will use the sugar as fuel to reproduce itself.
 Mild to severe health conditions can appear after a few years if left untreated.